YehudaGoldshtein/AWS_Project/README.md

 - Workers poll SQS queue every iteration (no sleep in main loop)
 - Workers process one task at a time
-- Workers delete messages immediately after receiving (before processing)
+- **Workers delete SQS messages AFTER successful processing** (not before)
+  - This ensures fault tolerance: if a worker crashes during processing, the message becomes visible again after the visibility timeout
+  - Other workers can then pick up the message and retry the task

 **Efficiency Considerations**: